snakajima/slashgpt-js/README.md

 # SlashGPT js

 This is ported from Python.
+This runs in the browser and Node.js.
+Unlike the Python version, it does not support chat in the cli.
+This is software used as a library.

 It does not support the feature to execute Python native code.

 The current status is...